💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “The clever businesses that choose to create high-quality, value-adding content that aligns with their brand identity are building loyal communities of customers and being rewarded for it,” Williams says.

-“By slowing down and creating well-researched, comprehensive resources, a page becomes more useful to users, attracts more backlinks, and satisfies search quality algorithms.
-Despite taking longer to produce, longer articles often get more traffic and have an overall higher ROI,” Kim says.
+But, by creating well-researched, comprehensive resources, your site will over time become more useful to users, attract more backlinks, and satisfy search quality algorithms.
+Despite taking longer to produce, longer articles often get more traffic and have an overall higher ROI.

 So how long is comprehensive content?
 Lexi Montgomery of The Darling Company says that “articles with at least 2,000 words rank better and faster.”